travelgateX/documentation-site/content/learning-graphql/thinking_in_graphql.md

 ## A Paradigm Shift

 GraphQL is a query language, and as such it does exactly that: it queries servers in order to get results back.
 With GraphQL, you can choose exactly what data you want to retrieve.
-GraohQL is a typed query language.
+GraphQL is a typed query language.
 That means that it has a lot of predictability, as each piece of data has its own type, so we know what sort of data we will be getting back.
 This is something we really appreciate, especially since we deal with so many third party APIs, and often we have no control of what's going on on the other side!
 At TravelgateX we take away all of those headaches, by offering you an integration platform to 600+ suppliers, all accessible via a single GraphQL endpoint.

 ### Understanding GraphQL Schemas